 Herbert E. Phipps, 1999- Date

-Presiding Judge Herbert E. Phipps was born to J.W.
+Chief Judge Herbert E. Phipps was born to J.W.
 Phipps and Marion Gadson Phipps in Baker County, Georgia.
 He and his wife, Connie Curry Phipps, have a son, Herbert E. Phipps, Jr., a daughter, India K. Epps, a son-in-law, Will J. Epps, and a granddaughter, Zoë Olivia Epps.

-Presiding Judge Phipps is a past Chairman of the Board of Directors of SB&T Bank of Albany and Americus.
+Chief Judge Phipps is a past Chairman of the Board of Directors of SB&T Bank of Albany and Americus.
 He serves on the Board of Directors of the Georgia Appleseed Center for Law and Justice.
 He is a member of the Judicial Council of Georgia and serves as Chair of the Council's Committee on Court Reporting Matters.
 He is a Past President of the Lawyers Club of Atlanta.
 He is a member of Bethel A.M.E.
 Church in Albany, Sigma Pi Phi Fraternity, Delta Delta Boule', The Inquiry Club, and the Old War Horse Lawyers Club.

-Presiding Judge Phipps has served on Georgia's Judicial Nominating Commission, the Georgia Supreme Court Commission on Racial and Ethnic Bias, and the Georgia Indigent Defense Council Advisory Committee.
+Chief Judge Phipps has served on Georgia's Judicial Nominating Commission, the Georgia Supreme Court Commission on Racial and Ethnic Bias, and the Georgia Indigent Defense Council Advisory Committee.
 He is a former member of the State Bar Board of Governors and past President of the Dougherty Circuit Bar Association.
 He has served as President of the Albany Association for Retarded Citizens, the Albany Sickle Cell Foundation, the Faith Fund Foundation and The Criterion Club.
 He has served on the Albany Technical Institute Board of Directors, the Albany/Dougherty Chamber of Commerce, and the Southwest Georgia Home for Convalescent and Aging Persons.